Stock Exchange forgery 1872–73: Description of the fraud

 In 1870, the telegraph systems of the United Kingdom were nationalised and run by the Post Office.
 The development of the telegraph systems had been of great benefit to the Stock Exchange as stock prices could be quickly communicated.
 If those working at the Stock Exchange wanted to send a telegram they would, if they followed usual procedure, write their message on a telegram form and take it with payment of one shilling or more to a clerk who would then give them a 1 shilling green postage stamp to apply to it, with other stamps if needed to make up the correct fee, which depended on the number of words.
 The clerk then would cancel the stamp with a dated postmark, often heavily inked, to indicate that the appropriate payment had been made.
-However, cozy arrangements between companies that used large quantities of the one shilling stamps meant that the telegraph forms would be stamped and canceled the following day in quantity so that the purchasers never saw them; the companies involved would pay an accumulated sum.
+However, cosy arrangements between companies that used large quantities of the one shilling stamps meant that the telegraph forms would be stamped and cancelled the following day in quantity so that the purchasers never saw them; the companies involved would pay an accumulated sum.

 A clerk or clerks supplied forged stamps for the forms in order to steal the one shilling fees without depleting the stock of genuine stamps, which were subject to audit.
 The fraud was successful because the forged stamps, though not precise in every detail, were yet convincing enough and in any event were not retained by customers.
 After the telegraph message had been sent, the forms were stamped in private before being put in a bag for storage and eventual disposal.
 The stamps themselves, by an arrangement with the brokerage houses sending the telegrams, were not seen directly.
-Instead, for convenience and speed, the message forms were stamped and canceled the day afterward before being bundled together in case they were subsequently required.
+Instead, for convenience and speed, the message forms were stamped and cancelled the day afterward before being bundled together in case they were subsequently required.
 Months or years after they would be destroyed.
 Thus the fakes were never subject to scrutiny.
 Whether such inspection would have resulted in exposure is, of course, impossible to know.

 Precise details of the fraud are impossible to determine with certainty.
 From investigations carried out by Dr. Ian Ray, it seems likely that a head clerk named George E. Smith colluded with his subordinates T. H. Wright and Benjamin Hind to affix the bogus adhesives to forms.
 Almost four decades after the known dates when most of stamps were sold, Wright and Hind had died, but Smith was still alive, having retired from the post office in 1870s on the grounds of ill health.
 In 1910, A. J. Waldegrave, formerly Deputy Comptroller and Accountant General to the Post Office, interviewed Smith.
 Details of that interview have never been made public.